mauricioaznar/nestjs-s-todo/README.md

 ### Improvements

 * filtering by public all and user todos
 * (bug) deleting a todo: when having multiple pages and when the last todo on the page is being deleted, breaks pagination.

+### Improvements on mons

+* separe deletion of files from getDocuments (front end responsable) or pass files in documentPost

+### Improvements on notary

+* reduce document field size (amount)
+* add more feedback to errors
+* reconnect to auth room when socket connection gets lost
+* remove comment system
+* add file upload

 ### Issues